bachbaongan/Google_Data_Analytics_Bellabeat_Casestudy/README.md

 #### Business task:

-Analyzing smart device usage to gain insight into how consumers usenon-Bellabeat smart devices and suggesting suitable data-driven marketing strategy for Bellabeat by answering these question:
+Analyzing smart device usage to gain insight into how consumers use non-Bellabeat smart devices and suggesting suitable data-driven marketing strategy for Bellabeat by answering these questions:

   1. Identify trends in smart device usage.
   2. Apply insights to Bellabeat customers.
-  3. Describe how these trends identified help influence Bellabeat marketing strategy
+  3. Describe how these trends identified help influence Bellabeat's marketing strategy

 #### Stakeholders: